himanii16/tiger-compiler/README.md

 The folder test contains some test files of the tiger language.
 There are 4 such example files.

+The ir part is incomplete since the deadline is not yet over and we can submit it by next week.
+Kindly don't consider it as per now.

 ### COMPILING

 To generate the tiger executable, run one of the following command